AVAILABLE NOW: Front-End Developer Handbook 2017

 How Front-End Developers Are Made

-If you were to set out today to become a front-end developer I would loosely strive to follow the process outlined below (Part two, "Learning Front-End Dev", dives into more details on learning resources).
+If you were to set out today to become a front-end developer I would loosely strive to follow the process outlined below.
+The process assumes you are your own best teacher.

 - Learn JSON and data APIs